Pingumaniac/COOL_Compiler_in_Python/README.md

 # COOL_Compiler_in_Python
-A full-fledged compiler for the COOL programming language has been implemented through developing a lexical analyzer, parser, semantic analyzer, code generator, and optimiser.
+A full-fledged compiler for the COOL programming language has been implemented through developing a lexical analyzer, parser, semantic analyzer, code generator, and cool-asm optimiser.

 ## Tools and Technologies